 Amazon Prime Video Review

 We tested Amazon Prime Video and other subscription streaming services for more than 100 hours.
-Amazon Prime Video is compatible with Amazon Fire TV, Apple TV, Google Chromecast, Roku, Android TV, iPhone/iPad, Android Phone/Tablet, Web Browsers, PlayStation, Xbox, Samsung Smart TV, VIZIO Smart TV, and LG Smart TV.
+Amazon Prime Video is compatible with Amazon Fire TV, Apple TV, Google Chromecast, Roku, Android TV, iPhone/iPad, Android Phone/Tablet, Mac, Windows, PlayStation, Xbox, LG Smart TV, Samsung Smart TV, Sony Smart TV, and VIZIO Smart TV.

 Prime Video has had a lot of critical success with their original series including The Marvelous Mrs. Maisel and Fleabag.
-They’ve also have popular originals like Jack Ryan, The Boys, and Homecoming which will each return for new seasons.
+They’ve also have popular originals like Jack Ryan, The Lord of the Rings: The Rings of Power, and The Boys.

 Their selection of films change every month, including some newer films from indie film company A24.
 Prime Video even has original films that first appear in theaters like “Manchester by The Sea”, “The Big Sick”, and “Cold War”.